-The Company adopted IFRS 16 Leases ("IFRS 16") on January 1, 2019.
-The standard requires lessees to recognize assets and liabilities for all leases with a lease term over 12 months.
-The Company has a 2-year lease on an office space with an expiry date in August 2022.
+Under IFRS 16 Leases ("IFRS 16"), the Company is required to recognize assets and liabilities for leases with a term over 12 months.
+The Company has a 2-year office lease which expires in August 2022.
 The present value of future lease payments is recognized as right-of-use asset and lease liability.